 - Comes with deployment restrictions to avoid runtime error with requires checking array index and variable initialization.

-- Both the platform creates a heavy lifting and works with high-load systems and big data applications.
+- Both platforms create heavy lifting and work with high-load systems and big data applications.

 Java Vs .Net Difference